floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading.md

 There are two types of upgrades to distinguish:

-* Upgrading Search Guard for your current Elasticsearch version
+* Upgrading Search Guard for your current OpenSearch/Elasticsearch version
   * for example, upgrading from {{site.searchguard.fullversion}} to {{site.searchguard.nextminorversion}}
-* Upgrading Search Guard and Elasticsearch
+* Upgrading Search Guard and OpenSearch/Elasticsearch
   * for example, upgrading from {{site.searchguard.fullversion}} to {{site.searchguard.nextmajorversion}}

 In the first case you only need to re-install Search Guard.
-This can be done with a rolling restart of your Elasticsearch nodes, without any downtime.
+This can be done with a rolling restart of your OpenSearch/Elasticsearch nodes, without any downtime.

-In the latter case, you need to first upgrade your Elasticsearch installation, and after that install the correct Search Guard version.
-If you need to perform a full cluster restart or not depends on the Elasticsearch version you are upgrading from and to.
+In the latter case, you need to first upgrade your OpenSearch/Elasticsearch installation, and after that install the correct Search Guard version.
+If you need to perform a full cluster restart or not depends on the OpenSearch/Elasticsearch version you are upgrading from and to.
 Please consult the official Elasticsearch documentation:

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html){:target="_blank"}

-Before starting the upgrade, check if there are any breaking changes either in Elasticsearch or Search Guard:
+Before starting the upgrade, check if there are any breaking changes either in OpenSearch/Elasticsearch or Search Guard:

 [Elasticsearch Breaking Changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html){:target="_blank"}